Wittle-South-LLC/smoacks/README.md

 - Flask for HTTP request handling
 - Connexion for RESTful API validation & routing
 - SQLAlchemy for database persistence
+- Jinja2 for code generation from internal templates; not at runtime

 Optional Dependencies